16 ways to get a cheap or free haircut

-You’d be forgiven for thinking that getting your hair cut would be a fairly simple business, but there are all kinds of options available which could come with wildly different price tags.
+You'd be forgiven for thinking that getting your hair cut would be a fairly simple business.
+But, there are all kinds of options available which can come with different price tags.

-If you have a senior stylist cut your hair, for example, it’d be a much higher price than if a newly qualified 'junior' stylist cut it.
+If, say, a senior stylist cuts your hair, it will cost more than if a newly qualified junior stylist cuts it.

-Don’t be scared to ask what options are available, and how you could qualify for a cheaper cut – you could end up paying double the price to have one member of staff cut your hair rather than another.
+Don't be scared to ask what options are available.
+You could end up paying double the price to have one member of staff cut your hair rather than another.

-It's easy to forget that when you're not a student, you'll most likely be working nine to five and will only get weekends off.
+It's easy to forget that when you're not a student, you'll likely be working nine to five and only get weekends off.

-Some salons will even offer a lower rate for those who can fill in any last minute gaps if they've had any cancellations - these are normally referred to as 'standby cuts'.
+Some salons even offer a lower rate for those who can fill in last-minute gaps if they've had cancellations.
+These are normally referred to as 'standby cuts'.
 Once you've established a good relationship with a salon, ask if they'll put you on the standby list.

 Use hairdresser training colleges

-There are hundreds of students training to be hairdressers in colleges around the UK, and they're desperate for volunteers who'll help them practice their skills while getting a haircut free of charge.
+There are hundreds of students training to be hairdressers in colleges around the UK.
+And, they're desperate for volunteers who'll help them practice their skills while getting a free haircut.

-There's only so much practicing trainee hairdressers can do on dolls before it's time to move onto the real thing.
+There's only so much practising trainee hairdressers can do on dolls before it's time to move on to the real thing.

 Trainees are always well supervised, so there's no need to worry about having your head shaved spontaneously.
 However, it might take a bit longer than you're used to, so set some extra time aside.

 Ask about student discounts

 To make sure you're getting the best deal, compare prices across salons after the discount has been applied.
-There's no use having a 30% discount if the cut was £200 to start with!
+There's no use having a 30% discount if the cut was £200 to start with.

 Take advantage of qualified friends

 Your best friend is a qualified or trainee hairdresser, you say?
-Your step dad works part-time in a salon?
-Get using those contacts!
+Your stepdad works in a salon?
+Get using those contacts.